bchamberland/ReadMe/README.md

 A quick way to:
 * Introduce me as a human.
 * Answer some likely questions.
-* Set expectations around what you can expect from me as your Engineering Manager
+* Set expectations around what you can expect from me as your Director of Engineering

 NOT meant as a replacement for actually getting to know each other.